- Dive Sites

-Previous to this settlement, the island was used as a land stop for fisherman, as well as Japanese Military for lookout posts and prisoner of war camps.
+Previous to this settlement, the island was used as a land stop for fishermen, as well as Japanese Military for lookout posts and prisoner of war camps.

 The island’s artificial reef cages are administered a continuous stream of electricity to foster coral regeneration which serves to attract various forms of marine life.

-If you find yourself more interested in the environmental initiative of the Gili Islands, there is a PADI marine environment speciality course designed to further educate a wider population.
+If you find yourself more interested in the environmental initiative of the Gili Islands, there is a PADI marine environment specialty course designed to further educate a wider population.